Magic Kingdom Park

 How to plan your day

-A full day at Magic Kingdom Park starts with arriving early and ends with fireworks.
-Here is how to make the most of it.
+A full day at Magic Kingdom Park starts early and ends with fireworks.

 Start with the busiest rides